 The Authority is subject to the budgetary control requirements of the Uniform Budgeting Act (P.A.
 621 of 1978, as amended).
-A budget for the general fund is adopted, on a basis consistent with generally accepted accounting principles (GAAP), and is adopted on a category level.
+A budget for the general fund is adopted, on a basis consistent with generally accepted accounting principles (GAAP), and is adopted on a category level (i.e. park operations, major maintenance, administrative offices, equipment, and transfers out).
 An operating budget including major maintenance, park operations, and general administration categories lapses at year end.
 Capital outlay budgets including engineering and general planning, capital improvements, equipment, and land acquisition categories do not lapse at year-end.